tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 packet and is used by transit nodes to apply the PHB that determines the scheduling treatment and drop probability for packets.

-When data plane only slice policy mode is applied, packets need to be forwarded on the specific slice aggregate network resources and be applied a specific forwarding treatment that is dictated by the slice policy (refer to
+When data plane slice policy mode is applied, packets need to be forwarded on the specific slice aggregate network resources and need to be applied a specific forwarding treatment that is dictated in the slice policy (refer to
-{{SliceDefinition}} below) consumed by each device.
-An SS MAY be carried in each packet to identify the slice aggregate that it belongs to.
+{{SliceDefinition}} below).
+A SS MUST be carried in each packet to identify the slice aggregate that it belongs to.

 The ingress node of a slice policy domain, in addition to marking packets with a Diffserv CS, MAY also add an SS to each slice aggregate packet.
 The transit nodes within